-Melbourne Storm came into existence in 1998 as part of the newly formed National Rugby League competition.
+Melbourne Storm was founded in 1998 as part of the newly formed National Rugby League competition.

 The club was the first ever professional Victorian rugby league club and spent little time stamping their mark, winning their maiden premiership in just their second year.

 The Club has built itself on the values of family, accountability, hard work, respect and passion.
 It is these values that drive Melbourne Storm to succeed each and every year, both on and off the field.